 What is API Security?

-Implement security measures like authentication, encryption, and validation to prevent misuse.
-Regularly monitor and test APIs to identify any security issues.
+API security protects the communication between different software applications from threats and attacks.
+This keeps data safe from unauthorized access by making sure approved users and systems can use the API.
+Put security measures in place like authentication, encryption, and validation to stop misuse.
+Keep an eye on and test APIs often to spot any security problems.
 By securing APIs, application security engineers and security teams protect their organization and its data from potential breaches.

 Why is API Security Important?